whizzbbig/solutions-of-errors-floema_course-/README.md

       });
     });
  ```
- go to `/about` it'll work for sure and if you also want it to work on `pages/home` just for the sake of get rid of error.
+ go to `/about` it'll work for sure and if you also want it to work on `pages/home` just for the sake to get rid of error.
  then, you can go with same steps just edit the `about` with `home`

  for example: